 2. A new era of regulatory control

-Banks are already one of the most highly regulated institutions in the world, and must comply with strict government regulations in order to prevent defaulting or not catching financial crimes within their systems.
+Banks are already one of the most highly regulated institutions in the world and must comply with strict government regulations in order to prevent defaulting or not catching financial crimes within their systems.

 With AI’s ability to better detect fraud through behavioral analysis and integration with cybersecurity systems, banks can catch financial crimes much faster and with greater accuracy than humans, which puts them in increasingly greater compliance with regulations.
 It also reduces the bank’s risk.
-On top of auditing customer behavior, AI can log key patterns and other information for reporting to regulatory systems, meaning less human data entry is required.
+On top of auditing customer behavior, AI in banking can log key patterns and other information for reporting to regulatory systems, meaning less human data entry is required.

 3. Improved customer experience